decaf-dev/obsidian-note-splitter/README.md

 3. Type `Split by delimiter`
 4. Press enter

-### Setting a delimiter

-The delimiter to split by can be configured in the plugin settings.
-The default delimiter is a new line `\n`.

 ### Frontmatter

 When splitting a note, this plugin will ignore frontmatter.
 Only the content after the frontmatter block will be split.

+## Settings

+The delimiter to split by can be configured in the plugin settings.
+The default delimiter is a new line `\n`.